Is this for you?

 - How has home been represented and contested in literature and popular culture?
 To what extent have these depictions of home influenced other forms of discourse, for example, health discourse?

-There will be no charge for attendance.
+There is no charge for attendance.

 Applications from PhD students and early career researchers are welcomed.